dhafley/lappy-setup/README.md

 Starting a new job this week, felt like it was time to refresh this approach.
 The motiviation started for me after reading [this](http://www.eightbitraptor.com/post/bootstrapping-osx-ansible) post.

+This project attempts to setup basic configuration (vimrc, ssh config, etc), commonly used homebrew formulas, and homebrew casks.

-## HowTo
+## Getting Started
-To setup your mac just like mine, clone the repo and execute bootstrap.sh.

-If you are not interested in having a workstation just like mine, I'd suggest starting in workstation/main.yml to see what I install and how.
+The entry point into this application is bootstap.sh, which checks for the installation of ansible and then executes ansible the site playbook.

+To configure, take a look at site.yml and confirm variables I have in place.

+Next, take a look at workstation/task/main.yml to see what is installed from homebrew and homebrew casks.

+Please fork and submit pull requests!